adamfowleruk/mljs/planning.md

    - IN PROGRESS Widgets settings
     - DONE Widget toolbox
     - DONE Laying out widget positions within page Layout
-    - Add new widgets and place correctly when dropped
+    - IN PROGRESS Add new widgets and place correctly when dropped
+     - DONE Drag/drop class on bottom drop zone places new widget correctly
+     - BUG drag/drop new or existing widget on other drop zones makes them initially appear at top, then split from their spacer
+     - Rework layout code so there's only a single method to add a wrapping element - createWrapper() ??? what about layout.wrap(widget)? layout.register(widget)?
     - DONE Add 'Insert here' before each widget too
     - TEST Make existing widget titles drag/droppable too
     - TEST Save changes to layout configuration on drop